 Alan TuringAlan Turing, 1912-1954, is best known for his early work on computability.
 In the second world war he worked at Bletchley Park as a code-breaker.
 He gave his name to the idea of the "Turing Machine", and to the "Turing Test".

-He played Go at Cambridge in the 1930s and introduced Go to Dr. Jack Good at Bletchley Park; Good later played Go with mathematician Roger Penrose and publicised Go by writing about it in the New Scientist in 1965.
+He played Go at Cambridge and Princeton in the 1930s and introduced Go to Dr. Jack Good at Bletchley Park; Good later played Go with mathematician Roger Penrose and publicised Go by writing about it in the New Scientist in 1965.

 A modern Go board is in the collection at Bletchley Park in recognition of his contribution.